mtoscano84/freddo-food-agent-ai/README.md

 Deploying this demo consists of 3 steps:

 1. Creating your database and initializing it with data
-2. Deploying MCP ToolBox service on CloudRun
+2. Deploying MCP ToolBox service to CloudRun
-3. Deploying the Backend and the Frontend services on CloudRun
+3. Deploying Freddo Agent AI using a Backend and the Frontend services to CloudRun
-4. Running the Freddon Agent AI

 ### Before you begin
 Clone this repo to your local machine: